The Littlehampton Academy: Littlehampton Community School – 1972 to 2009

 Littlehampton Community School (LCS) was a community school that opened as Littlehampton Comprehensive School in 1972, following a merger between Andrew Cairns Secondary School for Boys and Maud Allen Secondary Modern School for Girls.
 This was a part of the phasing out of the secondary modern school in the late 1960s after the distribution of Circular 10/65.

 LCS was located on a split campus site, named 'Hill Road' and 'Elm Grove' respectively due to their proximity to neighbouring roads.
 The main 'Hill Road' campus consisted of the English, Science, Humanities, Languages, Core Curriculum, Learning Support, Performance and Physical Education departments, whilst 'Elm Grove' campus was home to the Design Technology department and a disused Maths block.
-The two campuses were linked by a single pathway, dubbed 'The Flight Path' due to its sheer length which many said resemble an airport runway.
+The two campuses were linked by a pathway.

 In its final years, largely due to the ageing nature of the school, many new buildings were built, including a separate sixth form college, a specialist business and enterprise centre, and a 'Maths Village'.
 The Maths Village, which opened in December 2007, underwent rushed construction following the discovery of asbestos in the original maths block, which was first built more than seventy years earlier as a military hospital in World War II.
 The new Maths Village building was then, just days after its opening, raided by thieves who stole a multimedia projector leading the new Maths Village to be the subject of widespread ridicule within the school.
-The library and science block meanwhile were also relatively modern in comparison to the rest of the school, being rebuilt in 1991 following a devastating arson attack on the school.
+The library and science block meanwhile were also relatively modern in comparison to the rest of the school, being rebuilt in 1991 following an arson attack on the school.

 LCS left its historical house system in favour of a year-based system.
 The house system involved students being sorted into one of five houses which were all named after hills located in West Sussex; Amberley, Bignor, Chantry, Highdown and Rackham.
 In contrast to this, a reorganisation in 2004 saw students being sorted into one of three 'learning teams' which were all named after species of trees; Larch (Red), Chestnut (Yellow) and Sycamore (Blue) – the initials subsequently spelling the acronym of the school, 'LCS'.
 The main difference in the latter system was the establishment of five 'Head of Year' posts.
-The school's uniform at the time of closure was strongly based on the learning teams system, with students wearing sweatshirts and polo shirts in their own team colour (Larch - Red; Chestnut - Yellow; Sycamore - Blue).
-In addition to this, all students were required to wear smart black trousers and shoes.
-The school made use of the 'learning teams' in the annual Athletics Morning which was held on the final day of each academic year, where the respective teams from all five years groups joined together to compete.